 Prompt Description Member name Unique name for the array in the group (63 or fewer letters, numbers, or hyphens).
 First character must be a letter or number.
 Network interface Name of a network interface on the array (for example, eth0) that is connected to a functioning port on a network switch.
-Network address for the array network interface.
-IP address Note: Each member must have at least one network interface on the same subnet as the group IP address.
+IP address Network address for the array network interface.
+Note: Each member must have at least one network interface on the same subnet as the group IP address.
 Netmask Address that combines with the IP address to identify the subnet on which the array network interface resides (default is 255.255.255.0).
-Default gateway (optional) Network address for the device used to connect subnets and forward network traffic beyond the local network.
-A default gateway is needed only if you want the array network interface to communicate outside the local network (for example, to allow access to volumes from computers outside the local network).
-Note: The default gateway must be on the same subnet as the array network interface.